As the fight over this Greensboro parcel gets more fierce, the plot only thickens

 She spent tens of thousands of dollars, awarded as part of a settlement of a lawsuit, on renovations in 2017.

 "I put it into this place," Morales said."
 I put it into this home.
-I had to fix quite a number of things for it to be liveable — hopefully for life."
+I had to fix quite a number of things for it to be livable — hopefully for life."

 In the meantime, the "Jamison" sign at the entrance to the mobile home park has since disappeared.